qhcode/DeviceDice-cli/README.md

 3. roll your wonderful dice
   * you can even roll it again, in fact as many times as you want

+ 4. Get the sum value of your dice printed at all points in the workflow

+ 5. Decide to add/subtract dice from the game

 <H2> Coming Soon </H2>

 1. Unit Tests via nUnit

-2. Decide to add/subtract dice from the player's hand

 3. Renames, refactors, optimizations

-4. Add the value of your dice

 <H3> Bonus Features </H3>